Trexmark32/app_pr_viewer/README.md

 - ⚠️ Using GitHub API anonymously → rate-limited to 60 req/hr per IP

 ## Demo Video
-- A demo.mp4 video is provided at the root of the directory for referance.
+- A demo.mp4 video is provided at the root directory of the project for referance.